- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - The children's television series Dragon Tales has a dragon in a wheelchair, he can't fly either.
 Most of the plot of the episode where Lorca is introduced, "A New Friend", hinges on this.

 - John Thunder, the Native American member of the Centurions .
 Maybe one of the best out there.

 - Orange Blossom and Ginger Snap of Strawberry Shortcake, though later seasons introduce more characters.

 - Doozy Bots, the attempt to adapt Gundam to American audiences in the early 90s (That thankfully never got past a short 5 minute preview video) featured the Black Kid of the gang who also happened to be in a wheelchair.
 To make matters worse (or funnier, depending on how you see it) when the main characters all transform into the eponymous super-deformed chibi Gundams/Mobile Suits, he gets stuck being the Guntank - which is the top half of a Mobile Suit attached to a set of tank treads.

-- In Teen Titans there is Cyborg as the only African-American in the team and Robin who is Romani.
+- In Teen Titans there is Cyborg as the only African-American in the team and Robin who is Romani even though he looks white.
 Raven is an apparently white Half-Human Hybrid and the other two have orange and green skin (though Beast Boy was born white before turning green).

 - The Simpsons episode "A Streetcar Named Marge" mentions "Token black panelist, Drederick Tatum!"

 - Subverted in ˇMucha Lucha!, where the whole main trio is non-white.
 Rikochet is somewhat dark-skinned, and Buena Girl and Flea's skin looks sort of Indian.
 However, many secondary characters are white.
 The show is set in Mexico (or at least a Mexican-American community), where everyone is perceived to be "foreign" and "exotic" in some way.